 Stephen Wagner is a member of Rudman Winchell’s municipal law practice group.
 He focuses his practice on municipal, environmental, administrative, and land use law matters.
 Before entering private practice, Stephen worked for several national and Maine conservation and environmental litigation non-profits.

 In fall 2018, after a couple of years practicing law at a boutique environmental and land use law firm in New Hampshire, Stephen decided to return to the region that first inspired him to pursue a career in environmental and land use law when he was an undergraduate at the College of the Atlantic in Bar Harbor.
 Stephen graduated from the College of the Atlantic with a B.A. in Human Ecology.

-With his diverse experience, combined with his legal acumen, Stephen is especially adept at cutting through the regulatory and technical fog to give pragmatic advice to municipal officials and boards, assist private developers in securing necessary permits, and guide neighbors and opposition groups in defending against inappropriate or unsustainable developments.
+With his diverse experience, combined with his legal acumen, Stephen is especially adept at cutting through the regulatory and technical fog to give municipal officials and boards pragmatic advice, assist private developers in securing necessary permits, and guide neighbors and opposition groups in defending against inappropriate or unsustainable developments.

 Stephen Wagner's areas of practice: